Next Steps for Admitted Students

 Be on the lookout for the Guilford Banner PIN email containing your new Guilford email address, G# and PIN.
 At that time, log in to your Guilford email account and use your G# to log in to Banner and change your password to a 6-digit number.

-To receive text messages in the event of an emergency, complete this form to register the phone you keep with you at all times.
+Complete this form to register your emergency contacts and enroll to receive text messages in the event of an emergency.
 We also recommend you add these Office of Public Safety numbers to your contacts: 336.316.2911 (emergencies) and 336.316.2909 (non-emergencies).

 This placement exam is required for students who have 3-plus years of Spanish, French or German or for those who have experience in one of these languages as a native speaker.
 If you place into the 102 level or higher, you will fulfill the language requirement — you will not need to take a language course.